Skip to content

 • Completion of an accredited general surgery residency.

-• Successful completion of a plastic surgery residency program.
+• Successful completion of a general surgery residency program.

-• Passing comprehensive written and oral examinations administered by the ABPS.
+• Passing comprehensive written and oral examinations administered by the Royal College of Surgeons.

 • Demonstration of ethical medical practice and commitment to patient care.

-Certification by the ABPS signifies that a surgeon has met the highest standards of education, training, and expertise in plastic surgery.
+Certification by the GMC signifies that a surgeon has met the highest standards of education, training, and expertise in general and breast surgery.

-In addition to board certification, plastic surgeons must obtain a state medical license to practice legally.
-Requirements vary by state but generally include:
+In addition to GMC certification, cosmetic breast surgeons should obtain a Royal College of Surgeons of England certifcation to to practice cosmetic breast surgery.
+Requirements vary but generally include:

 • Passing national and state examinations.